2012 Review of Professional Tax Preparation Systems (Traditional Compliance)

 Then about a decade ago, especially in the last five years, web-based technologies caught up and made it so that providing payroll services to business clients could be much more automated and, therefore, profitable for firms.
 It also returned a core aspect of the relationship to the accounting practice, giving them more frequent interaction with their clients.

 I am not suggesting that there will be a widespread exodus away from providing tax services, but some firms are moving it down their priorities list.
-And yes, a few like my friends at Deep Sky Accounting don’t do taxes at all.
+And yes, a few like Deep Sky Accounting don’t do taxes at all.
 But that won’t become a mass movement because, unlike the payroll dilemma, the technologies for improving tax preparation efficiency arrived in time to prevent it.

 Over the past several years, the most significant advances in tax preparation systems have come through what has been collectively called “tax document automation.”